 TSU CATALOG FACT SHEET #6a DEGREE PROGRAMS: COLLEGE OF UNIVERSITY STUDIES COLLEGE OVERVIEW The TSU College of University Studies, in cooperation with the other TSU Colleges, awards four undergraduate degrees: the Bachelor of Arts (BA) in Biblical Studies or Theological Studies (with other emphases available; consult with the Registrar), the Bachelor of Religious Studies (BRS), the Bachelor of Interdisciplinary Studies (BIS), and the Bachelor of University Studies (BUS).
 TSU offers a wide selection of undergraduate courses provided by several of its Colleges: Biblical Studies, Theological Studies, Archaeology & Biblical History, Biblical Languages, Sacred Arts, Documentary Media, and Women¢ Studies & Christian Leadership.
 TSU¢ undergraduate courses are supported by faculty members qualified in and dedicated to their teaching disciplines.
 For a bachelor¢ program, you may select courses from several of TSU¢ Colleges, in consultation with your advisor and the Dean of Admissions/Registrar.
 You may take them in any configuration in the completion of your degree requirements.
 If you take a particular titled TSU course at the undergraduate level, you cannot repeat it at the graduate level.
 (Example: If you take the course Christian Apologetics at the undergraduate level, you cannot take the graduate course in Christian Apologetics.
 You must select another course to take its place in your graduate program.)
 The College of University Studies also offers several non-degree certificate and diploma programs.
 For details on certificate and diploma programs contact the TSU administrative office (phone: 505-33-BIBLE; email: admin@tsu-edu.us).
-UNDERGRADUATE (BACHELOR'S) COURSES - Total semester credit hours (SCH): 126 (including relevant transfer and portfolio credit) - BA prerequisites: a high school diploma (or equivalent); plus at least 60 SCH of college credit (or equivalent), including at least 35 SCH of general studies (or equivalent) - BRS, BIS, and BUS prerequisites: a high school diploma (or equivalent); plus at least 60 SCH of college credit (or equivalent) - Language requirement: biblical languages are not required, but are highly recommended COURSES in BIBLICAL STUDIES: (all courses are 3 SCH) BS311 Biblical Hermeneutics - BS312 Biblical Exegesis & Exposition - BS313 Christian Apologetics - BS314 English Tools for Biblical Languages - BS411 New Testament Historical Books - BS412 New Testament Epistles: 1 Corinthians to Jude - BS413 Thinking Critically about the Old Testament - BS414 Thinking Critically about the New Testament COURSES in THEOLOGICL STUDIES: (all courses are 3 SCH) TH314 Theology of the Book of Romans TH315 Theology of the Book of Hebrews TH315 Theology of the Book of Revelation TH351 History of Christian Thought I TH352 History of Christian Thought II TH405 Exegetical Theology TH412 Theological Survey of the Old Testament I TH413 Theological Survey of the Old Testament II TH414 Theological Survey of the Old Testament III TH415 Theological Survey of the New Testament I TH416Theological Survey of the New Testament II TH492 Theology of the New Testament
+UNDERGRADUATE (BACHELOR'S) COURSES - Total semester credit hours (SCH): 126 (including relevant transfer and portfolio credit) - BA prerequisites: a high school diploma (or equivalent); plus at least 60 SCH of college credit (or equivalent), including at least 35 SCH of general studies (or equivalent) - BRS, BIS, and BUS prerequisites: a high school diploma (or equivalent); plus at least 60 SCH of college credit (or equivalent) - Language requirement: biblical languages are not required, but are highly recommended COURSES in BIBLICAL STUDIES: (all courses are 3 SCH) BS311 Biblical Hermeneutics - BS312 Biblical Exegesis & Exposition - BS313 Christian Apologetics - BS314 English Tools for Biblical Languages BS411 New Testament Historical Books BS412 New Testament Epistles: 1 Corinthians to Jude BS413 Thinking Critically about the Old Testament BS414 Thinking Critically about the New Testament COURSES in THEOLOGICL STUDIES: (all courses are 3 SCH) TH311 Church History I TH312 Church History II TH313 History of Christian Thought I TH314 History of Christian Thought II TH411 Exegetical Theology TH412 Theology of the New Testament TH413 Theology of the Book of Romans TH414 Theology of the Book of Hebrews TH415 Theology of the Book of Revelation